virtualzx-nad/easy_llm_agents/README.md

         if not resp.ok:
             return 'Health check failed'
         try:
-            return resp.json()['status']
+            return resp.json()[self.context['status_key']]
         except:
             return 'Invalid return from health check API'
 ```

-The `description` field explain how data are passed to command.
+`command` and `description` are required arguments during class initialization.
+Remember to explain fields that should be passed in context in the `description` argument.
 When you define or redefine a subclass of BaseCommand, the commands will automatically update and their behavior will be modified.

 When impementing a command, the following data will be available in a command instance:
 - self.metadata:  dictionary containing info such as API keys, AWS secrets, Google application credientials, user private data etc